ke8ctn/SigMF/sigmf-spec.md

 [RFC 7946](https://www.rfc-editor.org/rfc/rfc7946.txt) GeoJSON `point` object using the convention defined by [RFC 5870](https://www.rfc-editor.org/rfc/rfc5870.txt).
-Per the GeoJSON specification, the point coordinates use the WGS84 coordinate reference system and are `longitude`, `latitude` (required, in decimal degrees), and `altitude` (optional, in meters above the WGS84 ellipsoid) - in that order.
-An example including the optional third altitude value is shown below:
+Per the GeoJSON specification, the point coordinates use the WGS84 coordinate reference system and are `longitude`, `latitude` (REQUIRED, in decimal degrees), and `altitude` (OPTIONAL, in meters above the WGS84 ellipsoid) - in that order.
+An example including the altitude field is shown below:

 ```JSON
   "global": {